jerryold/LangChain-Project/Csvchatbot/README.md

-# Read NVMe Spec in a Langchain Pipeline📕
+# CSVChatbot📕
 This project highlights how to leverage a ChromaDB vectorstore in a Langchain pipeline to create chatbot to analyze with the csv file .
 You can load in a csv based document and use it alongside an LLM without the need for fine tuning.
-In our case, we utilitize it on the financial report of the Taiwan Stock
+In our case, we utilitize it on the NBA report of the Player Salay from 2022 to 2025.
+The dataset is from kaggle<a href="[https://python.langchain.com/en/latest/modules/agents/toolkits/examples/vectorstore.html](https://www.kaggle.com/datasets/omarsobhy14/nba-players-salaries)">

 # Introduction 🚀